mozilla/marketplace-docs/docs/topics/payments.rst

 If you want that then you'll need to set up integration with a real payment provider, such as Bango.
 That is discussed in the solitude docs.

-The following *assumes* that you have a successfully working Webpay, Solitude, Zippy and Zamboni installed.
+The following *assumes* that you have a successfully working Spartacus, Webpay, Solitude, Zippy and Zamboni installed.
 This document discusses how you need to configure them all to interact.

 If you are unsure on some of these settings:

-* most other developers have these settings done and are happy to help
+* Most other developers have these settings done and are happy to help

-* there settings files are in GitHub with examples and documentation
+* Each project's settings files are in GitHub with examples and documentation

 Webpay and Zamboni
 ~~~~~~~~~~~~~~~~~~